codejones-hub/plutus/doc/tutorials/contract-testing.rst

     [INFO] Slot 2: W1: TxSubmit: 2d66...

-Here we see the endpoint call to ``lock`` being received during slot 1, resulting in an unbalanced transaction with ID ``2542...``, which pays zero Ada to the contract script.
-The transaction is balanced, submitted, and validated by the emulator at slot 2.
+Here we see the endpoint call to ``lock`` being received during slot 1, resulting in a transaction with ID ``2542...``, which pays zero Ada to the contract script.
+The transaction is balanced (which has no effect in this case), submitted, and validated by the emulator at slot 2.
 Then another transaction, ``1eba...``, is created, which forges the game token.
 This transaction is in turn balanced (resulting in a new hash, ``2d66...``), and submitted without error--but although no errors are reported, *this transaction is not validated*.

-*** I just noticed that the transaction being submitted in slot 2 is NOT the one that was previously balanced!
-What is going on?
-Did balancing it change its hash or something? ***

 Since the transaction is submitted in slot 2, we would expect it to be validated in slot 3.
 In fact, the problem here is just that the test stopped too early, before the blockchain had validated this second transaction.
-The solution is to delay one slot after each action, to give the blockchain time to complete its validations:
+The solution is to delay two slots after a ``Lock``, to give the blockchain time to complete its validations.
+Why two slots?
+Because the ``Lock`` contract endpoint submits two transactions to the blockchain.
+Likewise, we delay one slot after each of the other actions.
+(If the delays we insert are too short, we will discover this later via failed tests).

+We can cause the emulator to delay a number of slots like this:

   .. code-block:: haskell